unboxed/unboxed.co/source/blog/2021-04-06-unboxed-women-in-tech-interview-series-michelle-isme.html.markdown

 Around the same time, social media was starting to become a thing and organisations were beginning to realise that they needed a web presence.
 I wrote blogs, redesigned websites and started doing things like testing with staff, getting feedback and designing user flows.
 User-centred design, basically, but I didn’t know this, I just thought that it was a common-sense approach.

 Eventually, I applied for a role as a digital campaigner at a tech start-up and was hired.
-They promoted me to product manager within 6 months.
+They promoted me to product manager within six months.
 It was a small start-up.
 Only 10 people.
 But my role involved working directly with developers who went on to teach me about agile development, scrum and writing stories.

 So I really learnt on the ground while working very hard and simultaneously teaching myself via YouTube and by attending events.
 I probably burnt out quite a bit but that’s what happens in startups.
 Several years later, I was contracting and that’s how I first worked with Unboxed before joining them permanently and the rest is history.